TheHypenosis/SimpleCRM/README.md

 SPM - Simple Project Managment
 ==============================
-`A Simple project managment website created with PHP 7 and Bootstrap 4.`
+`A Simple project managment website.
+It tracks down the specific projects progress and stores their tasks.
+The website is also capable of showing the progress of all the created projects.`

 Bug / Feature Request
 ---------------------